EU's Juncker offers Britain banking olive branch

 OLIVE BRANCH

-Hill, a public relations consultant and former chief of staff to former UK prime minister John Major, will oversee one of Juncker's core projects: to create a capital market union that will expand areas such as asset-backed securities to fund economic growth as banks regroup after the financial crisis.
+Hill, a public relations consultant and former chief of staff to former UK prime minister John Major, will oversee one of Juncker's core projects: to create a capital markets union that will expand markets such as asset-backed securities to fund economic growth as banks regroup after the financial crisis.

 His remit will help ease growing concerns in the City that the euro zone countries will call the shots from November under new EU voting rules which will give the currency union a ready-made qualified majority to push through pan-EU laws.

-In addition, the bulk of lawmakers in the new European Parliament's two main parties -- the centre-right EPP, which Britain's Conservatives have quit, and the socialists -- are drawn mainly from euro countries like Germany, Italy and Spain.
+In addition, the bulk of lawmakers in the new European Parliament's two main parties, the centre right EPP - from which Britain's Conservatives exited - and the socialists, are drawn mainly from euro zone countries like Germany, Italy and Spain.

-While the EU has approved the bulk of new regulation since the 2007-09 financial crisis forced European taxpayers to prop up banks, many of the rules have yet to be fully implemented.
+While the EU has approved a welter of new regulation since the 2007-09 financial crisis forced European taxpayers to prop up banks, many of the rules have yet to be fully implemented.

-Controversial legislation still remains to be approved.
-After Cameron's failed attempt to stop Luxembourger Juncker, the City worries that Britain's influence in Brussels has weakened.
+Key pieces of controversial legislation still remain to be approved at a time when the City worries that Britain's influence in Brussels has weakened after Cameron's failed attempt to stop Luxembourger Juncker.